mmvih/BioinformaticsNLP/README.md

 **Steps**
+Download this folder (BioinformaticsNLP)

-Download comm_use.A-B.xml.tar.gz from ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/ and place in directory.
+Download comm_use.A-B.xml.tar.gz from ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/ and place in directory BioinformaticsNLP/.

 Make a sub directory in your current directory by running the command: